The Who, What, Where, When and Sometimes, Why.

 Breast cancer treatment and fertility

-Young women with breast cancer may be concerned about loss of fertility.
+Young women with breast cancer may be concerned about loss of fertility (the ability to have a natural pregnancy).

 Preserving fertility